aio-libs/aiohttp/docs/client_quickstart.rst

 Response Content and Status Code
 ================================

-We can read the content of the server's response and it's status code.
+We can read the content of the server's response and its status code.
 Consider the GitHub time-line again::

     async with session.get('https://api.github.com/events') as resp: